LucaCanali/sparkMeasure/README.md

 **FAQ:**
-  - Why should I care about instrumentation?
+  - Why measuring performance with workload metrics instrumentation rather than just using time?
+    - Measuring elapsed time of your job gives you a measure related to the specific execution of your job.
+      With workload metrics you can (attempt to) go further in understanding the behavior of your job: as in doing root cause analysis, bottleneck identification, resource usage measurement
   - What are Sparks tasks metrics and what can I use them for?
   - What are accumulables?
   - What are known limitations and gotchas?
-  - When should I use stage metrics and when whould I use task metrics?
+  - When should I use stage metrics and when should I use task metrics?
-  - Where can I save/sink the collected metrics?
+  - How can I save/sink the collected metrics?
   - How can I process metrics data?
   - How can I contribute to sparkMeasure?
+    - See the [TODO_and_issues list](docs/TODO_and_issues.md), send PRs or open issues on Github.

 **A basic example of sparkMeasure usage**